Laura Pidcock: Views

 Pidcock identifies as a socialist, and supported the policies of party leader Jeremy Corbyn.
 A strong critic of the Conservative Party, she said that "I go to parliament to be a mouthpiece for my constituents and class".
 She stated in mid-2017 that Tories were "the enemy" and said she was "disgusted at the way they're running this country".
 Pidcock did not socialise with Conservative MPs and said that she had "absolutely no intention of being friends with any Tories."

 She criticised the Conservative government for doing far too little for working-class people, and said that her then constituency had suffered long-term de-industrialisation and lack of investment, leading to significant financial difficulties for many residents.
 She highlighted the rise in volunteer organisations to help support people who have been left behind by the state.
 In December 2017, in a Parliamentary question to the Prime Minister, Theresa May, Pidcock condemned delays to payments under the Universal Credit system in the period just before Christmas, "the toughest financial time" for her constituents.
 She asked, "Is the roll-out a matter of gross incompetence or calculated cruelty?"

 She criticised the lack of proxy voting for pregnant women in Parliament, attending a vote in 2018 whilst in the late stages of pregnancy.

 Pidcock described climate change as the "biggest issue facing humanity", and spoke at School Strike for Climate demonstrations.

+In 2020, Torr Robinson writing for Tribune said that Pidcock "has alarmed many by her repeated use of transphobic dog-whistles and talking points in various articles and public appearances".